nadarevd/Self-Driving/README.md

 # Self-Driving
-Using Unity and C#, I implemented basic neural network concepts, removing the idea of back propogation and using genetic algorithms to give the cars the ability of reinforced learning.
-Cars will learn, over time, what the best path is based on cars with the best genes. \
+Using Unity and C#, we implemented basic neural network concepts, removing the idea of back propogation and using genetic algorithms to give the cars the ability of reinforced learning.
+Cars will learn, over time, what the best path is based on cars with the best genes.

+# For Ms. Selvarajah
+This github repository only has the code for the project, not the project itself.
+Since we do not know how to upload Unity projects (they are very large files, this one was 600Mb), we will just show you the code and some screenshots/videos.
+We hope you enjoy our work!

 # Simulations (for those who do not want to use Unity)